Nick’s Wine

 • Some don’t drink wine, but their significant others do and they end up being the one to buy bottles for them.

-• Not knowing their SO’s taste or what they’ve bought for them in the past makes shopping for them difficult and time intensive
+• Not knowing their SO’s taste or having an accurate way of tracking their taste profile makes shopping for them difficult and time intensive.

 User Personas

-Thematically these personas are asking for transparency, trustworthiness, and assistance in buying and selecting products.
+Thematically these personas are asking for transparency, trustworthiness, and education in buying and selecting wines.
 The goal of the product has now been set to achieve these three things.

 Lo-Fi Designs